powsybl/powsybl-diagram/single-line-diagram/single-line-diagram-core/src/main/java/com/powsybl/sld/layout/zonebygrid/README.md

 Dijkstra's computation steps:
 * starting point cost is set to 0
 * get nearest neighbors (left, right, up and down): no diagonal moves
-  * these neighbors are used only if:
+  * These neighbors are used only if:
     * the neighbor is available
     * the neighbor was not already visited
   * to avoid useless right angle the cost is increased when next point will create a right angle